divamgupta/diffusionbee-stable-diffusion-ui/docs/DOCUMENTATION.md

 ### Installation

-* Download the application and add to your applications directory, then eject the installation drive.
-* Start the DiffusionBee application.
-The first time DiffusionBee will download additional data, which takes some extra time.
-Following application starts will be quicker.
+On first launch, DiffusionBee will download and install additional data for generation.

 ## Generating images